Skip to main content

 • What it is: Florida pathways for nursing home care, some waiver services, and the Program of All-Inclusive Care for the Elderly, often called PACE.

-• Who can get it or use it: seniors and disabled adults who meet both financial rules and Florida’s level-of-care rules.
+• Who may use it: seniors and disabled adults who meet both financial rules and Florida’s level-of-care rules.

-• How it helps: may cover nursing facility care or help keep someone at home or in assisted living when they qualify for Florida’s long-term care system.
+• How it helps: it may cover nursing facility care or help someone stay at home or in assisted living if the person meets the rules.

 • How to apply or use it: start with MyACCESS for financial eligibility.
-Florida’s SSI-related Medicaid fact sheet also explains that PACE applicants can apply through DCF and should use the Medicaid waiver-services path.
-After approval, many people then move into Florida’s managed care plan-choice process.
+Florida’s CARES program page explains that CARES handles the level-of-care review for Medicaid long-term care applicants.

 Medicare Savings Programs are a separate Florida path